THIS POST MAY CONTAIN AFFILIATE LINKS, PLEASE READ MY DISCLAIMER FOR MORE INFO.

 Money saving challenges are so fun.
 If you treat saving money as a game and cross each day off in this free money saving challenge sheet, it’ll make saving money a little less daunting.

 Not only that but after you save $500 in a month you’ll become motivated to keep saving.

 Quick side note…

-Just thought you might want to earn FREE gift card to places like Target, Amazon & Walmart to help you save money!
+Just thought you might want to earn FREE gift cards to places like Target, Amazon & Walmart or cash from Paypal to help you save money!